 - Line the pie crust with foil on top then fill with pie weights or dried beans.
 Bake for 10 minutes.
 Remove the foil and weights then bake another 5 minutes or until the bottom is golden brown and no longer looks uncooked.

 - Make the filling: While the crust is baking, prepare the filling.
 In a large skillet, heat the oil.
-Once hot, Add the onion and cook until softened, about 5 minutes.
-Add the garlic and cook 30 seconds.
-Add the spinach and stir until all of the leaves are coated in the onion mixture.
-Cook until wilted and bright green, roughly 5 minutes.
+Once hot, add the onion and a big pinch of salt then cook until softened, about 5 minutes.
+Add the garlic and cook 1 minute.

 - In a large bowl or measuring cup, whisk together the eggs, milk, cream, and salt.

 - Once the crust has finished baking, sprinkle the cheese evenly over the crust.
 Top with the spinach mixture then pour the egg mixture over top.

 - Bake for 35-40 minutes or until top is golden brown, slightly puffed, doesn’t jiggle when moved, and a toothpick inserted in the center comes out clean.
 Cool 15 minutes before serving.